Gender archaeology: History

 Archaeological research and theory often reflects the larger society at the time.
 Early archaeological research was often masculinized due to the dominant patriarchal society.
 The concept of gender was not traditionally explored in early archaeology because most research was male-centered and there was little representation of female archaeologists.
 Because of the masculinized make up of archaeology, racism, sexism, and ethnocentrism is often associated with the field and is prevalent in early archaeological works.
 Again, because archaeology often reflects the larger society, present day archaeological research is often more inclusive of gender and operates on a broader cultural landscape.

 Archaeology used to be a mostly male-dominated field that discouraged gender research.
 But, in the last few decades with the rise of the 2nd feminist movement, female archaeology students began rejecting prior assumptions about gender and experiences in the past because they believed these assumptions distorted societies perception.
 The ongoing feminist movement that began in the late 1960s provoked the conception of a modern, feminized outlook on archaeology.
 Archaeology students were not satisfied with the limited information available about past women's roles and experiences, and the assumptions that were made for decades.
 So they took it upon themselves to use new technology and research how women in the past lived.
-Began focusing on the difference between sexuality and gender, and the importance of Intersectionality.
+They began focusing on the difference between sexuality and gender, and the importance of Intersectionality.
 Margaret Conkey and Janet D. Spector (1984) are considered the first in the Anglo-American field to examine the application of feminist approaches and insights to archaeological practice and theory.
 However, Scandinavian, and specifically Norwegian, archaeologists had already in the early seventies started to follow a processual recipe for studying gender relations both within (pre)history and the profession itself.
 This resulted in a workshop titled "Were they all men?"

-arranged by the Norwegian Archaeological Association in 1979, and a dedicated journal for feminist and gender studies in Archaeology; K.A.N.
+arranged by the Norwegian Archaeological Association in 1979, and a dedicated journal for feminist and gender studies in archaeology; K.A.N.
 Kvinner i Arkeologi i Norge [transl.
 Women in Archaeology in Norway] that published from 1985 until 2005.